spaceitup/checkout-android/README.rst

 Page Theming
 ------------

-Theming of the Android SDK screens and views are done using the PaymentTheme class.
+Theming of the Android SDK screens, dialogs and views is done using the PaymentTheme class.
 In order for theming to take effect, the customized PaymentTheme instance must be set in the PaymentUI class prior to opening i.e. the Payment Page.

 Code sample how to create and set a custom PaymentTheme: